ljdnielsen/pigeon_conservation/docs/notes/data_acquisition.md

 # Data Acquisition

 ## Overview of Genome Selection Methodology
-All available mitogenomes of a given species were included in the analysis, and for a given species identified by running a BLAST search with the RefSeq mitogenome of that species.
+All NCBI-available mitogenomes of a given species that lived up to our quality criteria were included in the analysis.
+The genomes were found by running NCBI-BLAST with the RefSeq mitogenome of that species.
 In cases without a RefSeq genome, the longest available mitogenome was used as the query.
-We included mitogenomes based on the criteria that they must have a gene coverage of at least 99% of the query genome and a length of at least 95.7% of the query genome.
+We included mitogenomes that had a coverage of at least 99% of the query genome and a length of at least 95.7% of the query genome.
 The below table shows the query genome used for each species:

 |Species                 |Query genome|
 |------------------------|------------|